-As illustrated below, we have also observed increased proliferation of subpopulations of immune cells (PD biomarker #1, see figure below on the left) in patients treated with ADG106 after the first cycle of treatment.
-Dose dependent stimulations of the identified immune cell subpopulation by ADG106 treatment at doses of 0.1, 0.5, and 1.5 mg/kg (see figure below on the right) were observed.

-No significant difference was observed at doses higher than 1.5 mg/kg, suggesting that the drug may have saturated CD137 receptors on the target cells at the doses 31.5 mg/kg.
+As illustrated below, we have also observed increased proliferation of NK cells in patients treated with ADG106 after the first cycle of treatment.
+Dose dependent stimulations of the identified immune cell subpopulation following ADG106 treatment at doses of 0.1, 0.5, and 1.5 mg/kg (see figure below on the right) were observed.
+No significant difference was observed from <1.5 to 10 mg/kg, suggesting that the drug may have saturated CD137 receptors on the target cells at the doses >1.5 mg/kg.
+This is the first report of an anti-CD137 antibody drug showing stimulation of NK cell proliferation in human.
+This finding also clarifies the MOA of ADG106, suggesting involvement of diverse immune cells in ADG106 mediated anti-tumor activities in human.

 Our ADG106 Phase I clinical trials enrolled cancer patients without regard to cancer types.
-As shown in the figure below on the left, the effect of ADG106 on PD biomarker #2 was not tumor type specific, but rather a universal event observed for most of the patients.
-As seen in the figures below, we observed dose-dependent increases in the biomarker level in patient serum after ADG106 treatment and correlation of the change of the PD biomarker #2 with patient response.
+As shown in the figure below on the left, the effect of ADG106 on soluble CD137 was not tumor type specific, but rather a universal event observed for most of the patients.
+As seen in the figures below, we observed dose-dependent increases in the biomarker level in patient serum after ADG106 treatment and correlation of the change of the soluble CD137 with patient response.

-Identification of a Potential Predictive Biomarker for ADG106 Treatment Response: We have identified a potential predictive biomarker, which showed correlation with patient treatment responses from a retrospective analysis.
-As of the Data Cut-off Date, three out of three patients who achieved greater than 30% tumor shrinkage after ADG106 treatment were found to be biomarker positive.
-All 18 biomarker negative patients did not show significant response as measured by tumor size reduction in computerized tomography images.
-One patient who was treated with low dose ADG106 in the Phase Ia dose escalation was biomarker positive and showed stable disease, as shown in the below waterfall plot.
-We plan to stratify and preselect patients using this biomarker in future clinical trials.
+Identification of a Potential Predictive Biomarker for ADG106 Treatment Response: We have identified a potential predictive biomarker that correlated with patient treatment responses based on a retrospective analysis of pretreatment biopsy specimens from 28 patients with clinical outcome data as shown in the diagram below on the right panel.
+As of March 31, 2021, three patients who achieved greater than 30% tumor shrinkage after ADG106 treatment were found to be biomarker positive.
+One Phase Ia patient who was treated with a low dose of ADG106 was biomarker positive and showed stable disease, as shown in the waterfall plot below on the left panel.
+Twenty-four biomarker negative patients did not show significant response as measured by tumor size reduction in CT images.